casbin/casbin-ex/README.md

 ## [Access Control List (ACL)](https://en.wikipedia.org/wiki/Access-control_list)

-Let's say you have just built a blogging system, and now you want to add the access control feature to it to control who can do what with the resource `blog_post`.
+Let's say we have just built a wonderful blogging system, and now we want to add the access control feature to it to control **who can do what** with the resource named `blog_post`.
 Our system requirements would look something like this:

 |       | blog_post.create | blog_post.read | blog_post.modify | blog_post.delete |
 | ----- |:----------------:|:--------------:|:----------------:|:----------------:|